 About: Terra.do offers curriculum-based climate education, events, and community.
 Their flagship Learning for Action course provides a view of the entire climate tech landscape, and they have many other programs if you want to go deeper into a specific area.Who it's for: People looking for hands-on education and community while transitioning their career to climate tech.Details: The flagship program runs 12 weeks and costs $1500.
 Length and fees for other programs vary.
 Additional resources - like their job fairs and new app for climate job seekers - are free!

-About: The Climatebase Fellowship (CBF) is a climate career accelerator for climate founders, innovators, and peers.
+About: The Climatebase Fellowship (CBF), in partnership with OnePointFive, is a climate career accelerator for climate founders, innovators, and peers.
 You'll get access to community, climate education, and project-based work opportunities in climate, which is a great way to gain experience.Who it's for: CBF is still pretty new, but Climatebase is known for its fantastic job board so this program is sure to be a good fit for job seekers looking to build a climate career.Details: CBF runs nine weeks and costs $2000 to participate.
 There is an application process to become a member.

 Climate Job Boards